Sebastrion/awesome-unofficial-pc-ports/README.md

 - ⭐[doukutsu-rs](https://github.com/doukutsu-rs/doukutsu-rs) -Just an exe file which needs to be dropped in the Cave Story folder.

 # PlayStation Games

+### Wipeout

+- ⭐[WipeOut Phantom Edition](https://github.com/wipeout-phantom-edition/wipeout-phantom-edition) -Most user friendly installation.
+Put Disc in the diskimages folder to launch the game.

+- [wipEout Rewrite](https://github.com/phoboslab/wipeout-rewrite?tab=readme-ov-file) -This is a re-implementation of the 1995 PSX game wipEout.

 ### Jak and Daxter

 - ⭐[OpenGoal/jak-project](https://github.com/open-goal/jak-project) -User friendly installer with GUI.
 You can also install Mods, Texture Packs etc.